 The Air Compressor For Use in Fire Protection

 If you have a dry pipe or pre-action fire sprinkler system, you most likely have an air compressor that keeps the air or nitrogen pressurized inside the pipe until a sprinkler head activates, filling the system with water.
 The air compressor is an integral component to the fire protection system.
 The air supply provided by the compressor must be able to restore air pressure in the system within 30 minutes, per NFPA requirements.
-The only exception to this rule is in refrigerated spaces that stay at a consistent temperature at or less than 5 degrees Fahrenheit or -15 degrees Celsius.
-In those cases, the NFPA specifies that a 60-minute time span is all it should take to restore air to the system.

 How Often Should My Air Compressor Run?